Can You Drink Alcohol With COPD?

 It’s long been known that a glass of wine a day can help the heart, and it appears that a drink may also improve lung function in both the short-term and the long-term.

-Although no studies that have specifically tracked the benefits of moderate drinking for COPD, many doctors believe you can continue to enjoy alcohol – as long as you’re very careful about your drinking habits.
+Although no studies have specifically tracked the benefits of moderate drinking for COPD, many doctors believe you can continue to enjoy alcohol – as long as you are very careful about your drinking habits.

 The key point is moderation, which means no more than two drinks a day for men and one drink a day for women.
-But there are also other things to consider if you’re going to make a careful decision, such as your daily medications, your health history and your stage of COPD, whether or not you still smoke, and any other illnesses you have.
+But there are also other things to consider if you are going to make a careful decision, such as your daily medications, health history, stage of COPD, whether or not you still smoke and any other illnesses you have.